xcape-io/ArduinoProps/README.md

     PROG audio-final:start
 ```

-#### Message received by the Arduino props have no particular format
+#### Message received by the Arduino prop have no particular format
 ```csharp
     power:1                  for example to power on the room porte-salon:ouvrir       for example to open a door